Spaces of tight contact structures in dimension 3: Preliminaries.

 We will recall some facts about Convex Surface Theory that we will need in the article.
-The reader is referred to \cite{Honda,HH19,GirouxConvex,Massot} for further details.
+The reader is referred to \cite{EtnyreConvex,Honda,HH19,GirouxConvex,Massot} for further details.

 Let $(M,\xi)$ be a contact $3$-manifold.
 A properly embedded surface $S\subseteq M$ is said to be \em convex \em if there exists a contact vector field $X$ that is transverse to $S$.
 A \em convex embedding \em of $S$ into $(M,\xi)$ is any embedding $e:S\rightarrow M$ such that $e(S)\subseteq M$ is convex.
+We will fix an orientation on $\Sigma$ and also require the embeddings to respect this orientation.
 The $1$--dimensional singular foliation $e^*\xi$ on $S$ is called the \em characteristic foliation \em of the surface.
 A convex surface $S$ has a neighbourhood in $M$ contactomorphic to $(S\times\R,\ker(f dt+\beta))$ where $t$ is the $\R$--coordinate, $\beta\in \Omega^1(S)$ is the pullback, via the inclusion, of some contact form $\alpha$ of $(M,\xi)$ to $S$, and $f\in C^\infty(S)$.
 The zero set of $f$ defines an embedded $1$--dimensional submanifold of $\Gamma\subseteq S$ that is called the \em dividing set. \em This construction depends on the choice of the contact vector field $X$, but since the space of contact vector fields transverse to $S$ is contractible the isotopy class of $\Gamma$ is well--defined.
 We will write $\Gamma_X$ instead of $\Gamma$ whenever we want to make clear the choice of contact vector field that we are using.
+Do note that $\Sigma\setminus \Gamma_X=\Sigma_+\sqcup \Sigma_-$, where $\Sigma_+\subseteq \Sigma$ is the subsurface of $\Sigma\setminus \Gamma_X$ in which the orientation of the line field generated by $X$, determined by the orientation of $\Sigma$ and the orientation of $M$; and the coorientation of $\xi$ coincide; and $\Sigma_-$ in which they are opposite.

 \begin{theorem}[Giroux Approximation Theorem \cite{Giroux,Honda}] Let $(M,\xi)$ be any contact $3$--manifold.
 Let $S\subseteq M$ be a compact surface.
 If $S$ has non-empty boundary we assume that is Legendrian and that the twisting number between the contact framing of the normal framing of $\partial S$ and the induced by $S$ is negative.
 Then, \begin{itemize} \item If $\partial S=\emptyset$ there exists a $C^\infty$ perturbation of $S$ that makes it convex. \item If $\partial S\neq \emptyset$ there exists a pertubation, fixed at the boundary, which is $C^0$ near the boundary and $C^\infty$ in the interior, of $S$ that makes it convex. \end{itemize} \end{theorem}